-2 Introduction and Legal requirements
+1 Introduction and legal requirements

-2.1 LEGAL REQUIREMENTS
+1.1 LEGAL REQUIREMENTS

 All maintained schools in England must provide Religious Education (RE) for all registered pupils, including those in the sixth form and reception classes, unless withdrawn by their parents.
 This requirement does not apply to children below compulsory school age in nursery schools or classes.
 Separate legislative provision for RE in maintained special schools requires them to ensure that, as far as practicable, pupils receive RE.
-Each Local Authority (LA) is required to review its locally Agreed Syllabus (AS) every five years.
-The locally agreed syllabus (AS) is determined by the Local Authority (LA).
-The AS must be consistent with Section 375(3) of the Education Act 1996, School Standards and Framework Act, 1998, Schedule 19 which states that it must 'reflect that the religious traditions of Great Britain are in the main Christian, whilst taking account of the teaching and practices of the other principal religions represented in Great Britain.'
+Each Local Authority is required to review its locally Agreed Syllabus (AS) every five years.
+The AS is determined by the Local Authority (LA).
+The AS must be consistent with Section 375(3) of the Education Act 1996, School Standards and Framework Act, 1998, Schedule 19 which states that the AS must 'reflect that the religious traditions of Great Britain are in the main Christian, whilst taking account of the teaching and practices of the other principal religions represented in Great Britain.'
 The law does not define what these principal religions are.

-2.2 Introduction
+1.2 Introduction

-The 2025 Pan Berkshire Agreed Syllabus has been co-created with stakeholders, including teachers and leaders of RE, representatives of faith and belief communities, and local authority representatives across the six unitary authorities of Berkshire, working in close partnership with expert RE advisers.
-The syllabus is approved by Bracknell Forest, Reading, Slough, West Berkshire, Windsor and Maidenhead and Wokingham.
+This 2026 Agreed Syllabus has been co-created with stakeholders, including teachers and leaders of RE, representatives of faith and belief communities, and local authority representatives across the six unitary authorities of Berkshire, working in close partnership with expert RE advisers.

 The new syllabus has been informed by developments in thinking and research around religion and worldviews in recent years.
-Of note is the new Ofsted framework's emphasis on a broader and more balanced, knowledge-rich curriculum, and the Ofsted Research Review and subsequent 2024 Subject Report 'Deep and Meaningful'?
+Of note is the current Ofsted framework's emphasis on a broader and more balanced, knowledge-rich curriculum, and the Ofsted Research Review and subsequent 2024 Subject Report 'Deep and Meaningful?'
 The religious education subject report - GOV.UK (www.gov.uk).
 These sit alongside the Commission on Religious Education 2018 report, 'Religion and Worldviews: the way forward'.
 All of these contextual publications and research helped to inform the consultation and decision-making process at the heart of composing this syllabus.

-The 2025 syllabus has been written with the following legal requirements in mind:
+The 2026 syllabus has been written with the following legal requirements in mind:

-- The Education Act 1996 states that the Agreed Syllabus must reflect the fact that religious traditions in Great Britain are in the main Christian, while taking into account the teachings and practices of the other principal religions and worldviews represented in Great Britain. - An Agreed Syllabus, and Religious Education taught according to it, must not be designed to promote any religion or worldview on pupils.
+- The Education Act 1996 states that the Agreed Syllabus must reflect the fact that religious traditions in Great Britain are in the main Christian, while taking into account the teachings and practices of the other principal religions and worldviews represented in Great Britain. - An Agreed Syllabus, and Religious Education taught according to it, must not be designed to promote any particular religion or worldview to pupils.
 Further, while exploring responses to ultimate questions, non-religious worldviews, such as secularism and Humanism, should also be considered (as per section 10 of the Equality Act 2010).

 As well as these legal requirements, schools are further advised to include, where possible, in their pupils' learning the additional religions and worldviews that have adherents in their own school's community.
-The 2025 syllabus has been designed to allow enough scope to enable teachers' autonomy in this regard.
+The 2026 syllabus has been designed to allow enough scope to enable teachers' autonomy in this regard.